 Prior to Arm, Bee has more than 15 years of entrepreneurial and corporate experience scaling businesses at the convergence of computing, robotics, and data services, and has led products from concept to scale-out production for varied innovative technology partners such as Raspberry Pi, Premier Farnell, NASA, LEGO, AIRBUS, BT, Facebook, and Shell.

-Past positions include serving as a Teaching Associate for the International Space University in Strasbourg, France, where she furthered her interdisciplinary research in Robotics and In-Situ Resource Utilization for space exploration.
+She began her career with interdisciplinary research in Robotics and In-Situ Resource Utilization for space exploration.
 She also worked for the X PRIZE Foundation, where she devised prize concepts to bring radical breakthroughs in attempts to solve some of the world's biggest challenges such as eradicating poverty and providing clean drinking water to all.

-She received her Masters in Aerospace Engineering with honours from University of Bath in the UK and is an alumna of the International Space University Masters in Space Management and Space Studies Program.
+She received her Masters in Aerospace Engineering with honors from the University of Bath in the UK and is an alumna of the International Space University Masters in Space Management and Space Studies Program.
 Bee grew up in Vadodara, Gujarat, India, and has lived and worked across nine countries.
 She now lives in the UK and enjoys outdoor pursuits with her husband and the most amazing little astronaut.